Aliases for MEF2C Gene

 External Ids for MEF2C Gene

 This locus encodes a member of the MADS box transcription enhancer factor 2 (MEF2) family of proteins, which play a role in myogenesis.
 The encoded protein, MEF2 polypeptide C, has both trans-activating and DNA binding activities.
 This protein may play a role in maintaining the differentiated state of muscle cells.
 Mutations and deletions at this locus have been associated with severe mental retardation, stereotypic movements, epilepsy, and cerebral malformation.
 Alternatively spliced transcript variants have been described. [provided by RefSeq, Jul 2010]

 GeneCards Summary for MEF2C Gene

 MEF2C (Myocyte Enhancer Factor 2C) is a Protein Coding gene.
-Diseases associated with MEF2C include Mental Retardation, Stereotypic Movements, Epilepsy, And/Or Cerebral Malformations and Skeletal Muscle Cancer.
+Diseases associated with MEF2C include Mental Retardation, Stereotypic Movements, Epilepsy, And/Or Cerebral Malformations and Arrhythmogenic Right Ventricular Dysplasia 5.
 Among its related pathways are Trk receptor signaling mediated by the MAPK pathway and Signaling mediated by p38-alpha and p38-beta.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein heterodimerization activity.
 An important paralog of this gene is MEF2A.

 UniProtKB/Swiss-Prot Summary for MEF2C Gene

 Transcription activator which binds specifically to the MEF2 element present in the regulatory regions of many muscle-specific genes.
 Controls cardiac morphogenesis and myogenesis, and is also involved in vascular development.
 Enhances transcriptional activation mediated by SOX18.
 Plays an essential role in hippocampal-dependent learning and memory by suppressing the number of excitatory synapses and thus regulating basal and evoked synaptic transmission.
 Crucial for normal neuronal development, distribution, and electrical activity in the neocortex.
 Necessary for proper development of megakaryocytes and platelets and for bone marrow B-lymphopoiesis.
 Required for B-cell survival and proliferation in response to BCR stimulation, efficient IgG1 antibody responses to T-cell-dependent antigens and for normal induction of germinal center B-cells.
 May also be involved in neurogenesis and in the development of cortical architecture (By similarity).
 Isoform 3 and isoform 4, which lack the repressor domain, are more active than isoform 1 and isoform 2.